 About me

 I am a Ph.D. student @ Kahlert School of Computing, University of Utah.
-I am jointly advised by Dr. Daniel Brown in the ARIA Lab, & Dr. Guanhong Tao in the SaLT Lab.
+I am jointly advised by Dr. Daniel Brown (ARIA Lab), & Dr. Guanhong Tao (SaLT Lab).

 Ultimately, my goal is to uncover both vulnerabilities and defenses in AI systems, and to promote more robust, secure, and thoughtful model development as the field advances.